Who's Who in Admission

 Mr. Garland is a former Headmaster's Cup winner who attended Christ School for four years.
 During that time, he was active in the Theater Department and played basketball.

 Mr. Garland had been involved in corporate sales since graduating with a B.S. in Business Economics from Wofford College in 2014.
 His hobbies include basketball (Mr. Garland is a diehard UNC-Chapel Hill fan) and caring for his 2-year-old dog, Josie, a Great Pyrenees who he adopted in April 2020.

-Coco Parham has been an Office Manager at Christ School for 16 years now, the past three in Admissions.
+Coco Parham has provided invaluable support as an Office Manager at Christ School for 17 years now, the past four in Admissions.

 Mrs. Parham previously worked for 13 years in the College Guidance Office as an administrative assistant and testing coordinator.

 Mrs. Parham graduated from Loyola University New Orleans with a B.A. in 1987.
 Her hobbies include hiking, reading, and watching a great movie.
 She prides herself on being an animal advocate, and has volunteered in the past with the Asheville Humane Society.

 Mrs. Parham is married to Christ School Associate Athletic Director and Strength Training Coach Duncan Parham.
 They have two children, Ellsworth ’13 and Emma.

 Associate Director of Admission Mike Payne developed a nostalgia for western North Carolina, having come here every summer for 12 years to work at Camp Ridgecrest in Black Mountain.
 Now his love for the Blue Ridge mountains is coupled with his belief in the mission of Christ School.